MahmoudHegazi/log-analyser/README.md

 ![udacity logo](https://s3-us-west-1.amazonaws.com/udacity-content/rebrand/svg/logo.min.svg "Udacity")
-# Logs Analysis - Udacity
+# Logs Analysis Tool - Udacity
 ### Full Stack Web Development ND
 [Udacity.com](https://www.udacity.com)

 _____________________

-    About
+# About
 This is a report applaction using python3, it connected to the news database , to analyas and give a report about changes in logs, views, and articles recoreds, it's connected to the news database